 Advice for vegans

 Here is my advice for vegans.
-Take those amino acids, combine them depends on your desired type in water, and drink them with other substances that help absorption and the overall effect that I mentioned before.
+Take those amino acids, combine them depending on your desired type in water, and drink them with other substances that help absorption and the overall effect that I mentioned before.
 Collagen is an incomplete protein and that’s why can’t be a substitute for full-protein intake but don’t expect if u eat full protein u gonna get collagen or, at least, full needs satisfaction.
 When u take full amino acids to profile protein body is gonna use it to build another protein that is needed and just when something is left will be used for collagen.
 Pretty discouraging, right?
-Another piece of advice from my side is, take just that blend of amino acids that can be combined with collagen by the body and no other amino at that time.
+Another piece of advice from my side is, to take just that blend of amino acids that can be combined with collagen by the body and no other amino at that time.
 The best absorption is first thing in the morning and then wait for, at least, one hour with your first meal to force your body to make nothing else but your desired type of Collagen.

 I really hope I helped you to improve Collagen intake for the best effect and if u think I didn’t mention anything or you have some questions, just make a comment and I will definitely answer as soon as possible.
 See you next time.